ZachyZhu/Crawl-and-Cluster--Tools-Project/README.md

   * The first type are maked in `Red 0`.
 These datasets represents those houses which are very close to the standard point, but the price are much higher.
   * The second type are marked in `Green 1`.
 These datasets represents those houses which prices are very close to the standard point, but the distance to our standard point are much too far.
   * The third type are marked in `Brown 2`.
 These datasets represents those houses which prices are very close to the standard point, as well as the location.
   * If you are considering about purchasing your own house in Manhanttan, it would be a better strategy to start your research among those houses in the `Brown 2` type.
 If you do not care about the money, the `Red 0` type has a higher possibility containing your future potential home.
-And if you are working to your best to earn money, Type `Green 1` would be a better fit for you.
+And if you are working to your best to earn money, type `Green 1` would be a better fit for you.

 #### Packages need to install